Royal Academy of Engineering (Spain)

-Its current President is :es:Elías Fereres Castiel.
+Its current president is Jaime Domínguez Abascal, since 2023.

 History

-The Academy of Engineering was created by virtue of Royal Decree 859/1994, of 29 April, making it the first national academy to be founded under the reign of King Juan Carlos I.
+The Academy of Engineering was created by virtue of Royal Decree 859/1994, of 29 April 1994, making it the first national academy to be founded under the reign of King Juan Carlos I.

 The Academy of Engineering is a corporation under public law and a distinct legal entity that is governed by its statutes and by its internal regulations.
 Its main function is to promote works and studies that reflect scientific progress in the field of engineering, its technological applications and its operational techniques.

 Its first thirty-six members were appointed by virtue of Ministerial Order of 1 December 1994.
-These members were designated by the Ministry of Education, having been put forward by the Spanish Institute of Engineering (18 members), the Universities (7 members), the Institute of Spain (6 members) and the Secretary of State for Universities and Research (5 members).
+These members were designated by the Ministry of Education, having been put forward by the Spanish Institute of Engineering (18 members), the Universities (7 members), the Institute of Spain (6 members) and the Secretariat of State for Universities and Research (5 members).

 From its foundation and until early 1999, the academy remained under the protectorate of the Ministry of Education, its president being the Secretary of State for Universities and Research, who delegated the presidency to the academy member Elías Fereres.
 A provisional governing board was formed by the president-delegate and the members Emilio Llorente, José Antonio Garrido, Antonio Luque, José Ramón Irisarri, César Dopazo, Manuel Elices and Andrés Ripoll.

 Over the course of these early years of operation, among other activities, the constituent members drew up a set of internal regulations that covered several aspects, including the election of new members.
 This procedure has continued to be applied through national calls for new members in order to fill the sixty permanent member seats established by the statutes.

 The Ministry of Education protectorate period ended on 19 January 1999 and the Academy of Engineering entered a new phase with the election of its first autonomous governing board, formed by the members Elías Fereres, :es:Antonio Luque López, Enrique Alarcón, Javier Aracil, César Dopazo and Mateo Valero Cortés.

 Since its beginnings, the Academy of Engineering has received international recognition.
 It has been admitted as a member of the Council of Academies of Engineering and Technological Sciences (CAETS) and was one of the founding members of the European Council of Applied Sciences and Engineering (Euro-CASE).
 It has carried out and continues to carry out important collaborative work with both organisations.